 Since the ‘rose gele’ headtie style hit the Nigerian fashion scene, it is still popular and one of the most-chic headtie styles.
 Even with the release of tons of new gele styles nearly every quarter, this gele style is still a favourite among fashion-savvy, aso-ebi-loving wedding guests.
 If you’ve ever tried tying this gele style, you’ll agree that it’s not as straight-forward as tying the basic pleated gele style.

-3 Ways to Toe the Rose Gele Style of Headtie
+2 Ways to Tie the Rose Gele Style of Headtie

-Method 1: Tying Rose Gele Like a Pro
+Method 1: Tye Rose Gele Like a Pro (Video Steps)

-#2: Learn to Tie a Rose Gele: Quick Steps Tutorial
+#2: Learn to Tie a Flat-Top Rose Gele: Quick Steps Tutorial